proycon/pynlpl/docs/folia.rst

 Streaming Reader
 -------------------

-Throughout this tutorial you have seen the ``folia.Document`` class as a means of reading FoLiA documents.
+Throughout this tutorial you have seen the :class:`Document`` class as a means of reading FoLiA documents.
 This class always loads the entire document in memory, which can be a considerable resource demand.
-The ``folia.Reader`` class provides an alternative to loading FoLiA documents.
+The :class:`Reader` class provides an alternative to loading FoLiA documents.
 It does not load the entire document in memory but merely returns the elements you are interested in.
 This results in far less memory usage and also provides a speed-up.